Eisa01/FreshRSS---Auto-Refresh-Extension/README.md

 1.1
 - Merged pull request to add touch events for mobile, update to latest jQuery, fix event binding, and replace setTimeout with setInterval.
 All thanks to @sirideain

+1.2
+- Merged pull request from @aledeg to remove jquery and use pure JavaScript instead.